cksoftwaretech/wangfuk/EVIDENCE.md

 **The Logical Trap:**
 1.  **The "Middleman" Reality:** In corruption cases, the "Middleman" is often the key link between the Bribe Payer and Receiver.
 Being arrested in such a specific role in a major ICAC operation ("Fire Net") while simultaneously transferring shares to family suggests **asset protection** and **liability evasion**, not normal succession.
 2.  **The "Vetting" Failure:** If a company owned by a suspect in a major bribery case can still pass URA vetting for new projects (Siu On Court), it proves the **[URA vetting system](#-e-cartel-willpower-2024-07-19-01-the-endorsement-myth-how-ura-subsidies-were-used-to-whitewash-corruption) is broken**.
 The "pass" is not proof of innocence; it is proof of regulatory blindness.
-3.  **The "Rehabilitated" Cover:** Chan Shen-chi's role as a "Triad Bomb Disposal Expert" implies his value lies in **negotiating with the underworld**.
+3.  **The "Rehabilitated" Cover:** Chan Shun-chi's role as a "Triad Bomb Disposal Expert" implies his value lies in **negotiating with the underworld**.
 For a construction company to employ such a figure as a Director for 16 years (2008-2024) suggests that navigating the "grey zone" of triad influence is part of their core business strategy.

 **📅 Timeline:**
 *   **1998-04-03:** Universal Housing founded at future Will Power address — [ref](https://www.tempb.com/companies/universal-housing-engineering-consultants-limited/)
 *   **2005:** Garden Vista case (Universal Housing implicated) — [judgement](https://legalref.judiciary.hk/lrs/common/search/search_result_detail_frame.jsp?DIS=106355&QS=%2B&TP=RS)
-*   **2008:** Chan Shen-chi becomes Director.
+*   **2008:** Chan Shun-chi becomes Director.
 *   **2012:** Wong becomes CPPCC member — [ref](http://pdf.wenweipo.com/2015/06/07/a10-11-0607.pdf)
 *   **2023-01-04:** Wong arrested in ICAC Op "Fire Net" (Discovery Bay case) — [source](https://youtu.be/6CDPv2uHm3w?si=sAIAf7vmQNfxZCTp) | [ref](https://www.brplatform.org.hk/f/upload/10612/Fire_Net_Press_2023.pdf)
 *   **Jun 2024:** Wong transfers shares to Wong Mei-kuen.